coderefinery/presentations/2024_CodeRefinery_basic.md

 - **Automated testing**: Motivation, test design, and tools.
 - **Modular code development**: Organizing projects as they grow from one screen-full to larger.

+All lessons are open source (CC-BY) and recordings from each workshop are available on [Youtube](https://www.youtube.com/channel/UC47aupE7HKGduAjXKt1Gwrg).

 ### Tested in [9 online and 28 in-person](https://coderefinery.org/workshops/past/) workshops